flipsters/platform/README.md

 # License
 Swapifier is Licensed under [MIT license](LICENSE)

-Made with :Heart: in India.
+Made with :heart: in India.